 Emergency Dental Services

-For this reason, we always reserve time in our schedule so we can make your treatment a priority.
+For this reason, we always reserve time in our schedule so we can make your emergency dental treatment a priority.
 Our goal is to get you the relief you need as quickly as possible to ease your discomfort and protect your oral health.

 Some of the most common emergencies we treat are:

-- Dental pain
+- Extreme dental pain

 - Severe decay

 - Infected root canals

 - Loose or broken dental restorations

 It’s normal not to know if your dental injury is a real emergency, especially if you’ve never damaged a tooth before.
 Our emergency dentist in San Jose, Dr. Pham, will help you determine if we need to treat you right away or if your condition can wait until the next business day.